xJCPMSx/linux-install-scripts/README-EN.md

 - [🇺🇸 English](README-EN.md) *(Current)*
 - [🇧🇷 Português](README.md)

+## ⚠️ **BETA VERSION - TESTING**
+This is a beta version for testing.
+Features may change before the final release.

 ## 📋 Description
-Collection of automated scripts for installing essential programs on different Linux distributions, including compilers, development tools, browsers, code editors, and games.
+Collection of automated scripts for installing essential programs on different Linux distributions, including compilers, development tools, browsers, code editors, and applications.

 ## 🐧 Supported Distributions